Drews Low Vision Clinic – ST. LOUIS SOCIETY FOR THE BLIND AND VISUALLY IMPAIRED

 • Monocular and telescopic aids to assist with near and distance viewing

-• Special sunglasses that best suit specific eye conditions and can assist with glare.
+• Special sunglasses that best suit specific eye conditions and can assist with glare

-• CCTV electronic screen magnification reading devices sale or rental
+• CCTV electronic screen magnification reading devices

-LV Medical Exam and Therapy
+Low Vision Medical Exam and Occupational Therapy

 If you use any eyeglasses or magnifiers please bring them with you.
 Other items that may be used to assist with evaluation during your appointment include medication labels, utility bills, bank statements, menus or any other special items used on a regular basis.

-Fees & Insurance Coverage
+Fees and Insurance Coverage

 Financial Assistance